 Taught by an experienced spine surgery nurse, the class will provide you with a wealth of information on what to expect before, during and after surgery, as well as during the recovery process.
 This class covers everything from pre-surgery checklists and admission details, to post surgery nutrition, medication and signs of infection.

 You will have the opportunity to ask questions at the end of class.
-You will also be measured for your back brace so it will be ready for you in the hospital.

 Steps to Take Right Now